Slimmer's Healthy Shopping List Essentials

 Really handy to keep these sorts of things in the freezer for when you run out of fresh stuff.
 We all know that piling your plate with veggies is a definite healthy habit and the frozen versions are a speedy solution as they can all be cooked in the microwave!

-TIP: When grilling your chicken, season with your favourite herbs and spices and then wrap in foil to stop the meat drying out while cooking.
-I love topping mine with Very Lazy Garlic from the English Provender Co.
-Makes the house reek though!
+When grilling your chicken/turkey/substitute, season with your favourite herbs and spices and then wrap in foil to stop the them drying out while cooking

 Pies, strudels and puddings are high in calories but that’s no reason to miss out on dessert all the time.
-With the huge range of low calorie ice cream, frozen desserts and ice cream sticks available dessert doesn’t have to be missed out.
-You could even have one of the kids’ favourites - low calorie ice cream and reduced sugar jelly!
+With the huge range of low-calorie ice cream/frozen yoghurt, frozen desserts and ice cream sticks available you can still indulge.
+You could even have one of the kids’ favourites - low-calorie ice cream and reduced sugar jelly!
 A little taste of sweet heaven after dinner.

 So, armed with all that knowledge, go and hit the shops to stock up on your essentials.
 With these hints and tips your weight loss goal is nearer than you think.

 Get your handy slimmer's shopping list PDF with our fortnightly newsletter.
 Simply enter your first name and email (never shared).

 Why not download a handy weekly planner to scribble on - plan your own slimmer's healthy weekly menu.
 We also have some great guidance on how to plan a diet for weight loss.